ST. JOSEPH, Mo. -- For Chiefs rookie tackle Donald Stephenson, his dream of playing in the NFL came with an added bonus.

 Stephenson grew up in K.C., played at Central high until transferring to Blue Springs his senior season.

-He went on to a
+He went on to a strong career at

-invited to a Pro Day here in
+Stephenson was invited to a Pro Day here in

 Much to his surprise, they scooped him up in the third round."

 "I was in shock for about 10 minutes," said Stephenson.
 "I never knew that I would come back home and play.
 For them to pick me up on draft day in the third round it was huge for me and my family."

 Stephenson starts the year as the second right tackle on the depth chart behind veteran Eric Winston.

 But it's Chief's starting left tackle Branden Albert that Stephenson looked up to as a youngster.